OverlordDestro/ur10e_reinforcement_learning_v0/README.md

 SAC P&P
 </tr>
 </table>
-The repository also contains already trained models which can be inspected with the ur10e_loader.py.
+The repository contains already trained models which can be inspected with the ur10e_loader.py.
 The models results are detailed in README_EXAMPLES to compare if they are working as intended for you.

 The project used three computers for training, using either CPU or CUDA.
 CUDA is strongly advised for faster training.